neondatabase/website/content/docs/manage/endpoints.md

 ### Create an endpoint with the API

 The following Neon API method creates an endpoint.
 The [Neon Free Tier](../../introduction/technical-preview-free-tier/) permits three endpoints per account.
-To view the Neon API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/createProjectEndpoint).
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/Endpoint/createProjectEndpoint).

 ```text
 POST /endpoints